Sofia Samatar - published April 2013

 —Raul M. Chapa, BookPeople, Austin, TX

 “Thoroughly engaging and thoroughly original.
 A story of ghosts and books, treachery and mystery, ingeniously conceived and beautifully written.
-One of the best fantasy novels I’ve read in recent years.”—Jeffrey Ford, author of The Girl in the Glass
+One of the best fantasy novels I’ve read in recent years.”—Jeffrey Ford, author of A Natural History of Hell

 “Mesmerizing—a sustained and dreamy enchantment.
 A Stranger in Olondria reminds both Samatar’s characters and her readers of the way stories make us long for far-away, even imaginary, places and how they also bring us home again.”

-—Karen Joy Fowler, New York Times bestselling author of The Jane Austen Book Club
+—Karen Joy Fowler, New York Times bestselling author of We Are All Completely Beside Ourselves

 “Gorgeous writing, beautiful and sensual and so precise—a Proustian ghost story.”—Paul Witcover, author of Tumbling After